shalomtaiwo/book-preview-for-woocommerce/readme.txt

 Please check this list to see which category this issue falls under.

 *  Do you have the correct link?
 If your site starts with https, your file must also being with https
+*  Is the PDF file located on your current website?
+PDF file must be hosted on your current website.
 *  Is this a link to a local file?
 Local files would only work on a self hosted site but not on a production site.
 *  Did you select PDF in the selected product?
 Initially each product is set to \"Do not Show\" so select the PDF option and save your Changes
 *  Is your browser compatible?
 Did you add an alternative text-based preview for incompatible browsers.

 Done all that and still not showing up?
 Please send a request on https://wpbpreview.com/home/contact/ for further assistance and I\'ll be happy to assist you the best I can.

 = I am struggling to set it up =
 Please see our interactive demo here: https://wpbpreview.com/home/#demo

 = Can I submit a feature request? =
 Indeed!
-Please send a feature request to info@shalomt.com
+Please submit a feature request here: https://wpbpreview.com/home/contact/

 = What about Page editor compatibility? =
 Plugin is not compatible with Block Editor